Why you should visit Foz do Iguzçu

-Parque das Aves – the bird park, was the last thing on our list, a short distance away from the Foz do Iguaçu.
-You will find more than 1320 birds from 143 different species in the Park, and meet some of the most famous birds in Brazil, such as toucans and macaws.
+Parque das Aves is short distance away from the Foz do Iguaçu.
+You will find more than 1320 birds from 143 different species in the Park and meet some of the most famous birds in Brazil, such as toucans and macaws.

-Itaipu Dam is the most significant hydroelectric power in the world; it is the seven wonders of modern engineering.
-The plant offers classic Panoramic Tour and the award-winning special tour that can take you to the interior of the plant or a boat trip on the lake.
-If you have any interest in engineering, Itaipu Dam is a must go.
+The most significant hydroelectric power in the world; is one of the seven wonders of modern engineering.
+The plant offers a classic Panoramic Tour and the award-winning special tour that can take you to the interior of the plant or a boat trip on the lake.
+If you are interested in engineering, Itaipu Dam is a must-go.

-To add on our adventure, we have decided to explore more and cross the border from the city of Foz do Iguacu Brazil to Ciudad del Este in Paraguay.
+To add to our adventure, we have decided to explore more and cross the border from the city of Foz do Iguacu, Brazil, to Ciudad del Este in Paraguay.

 You will need to stop at the Brazilian Immigration first before crossing the Paraná River.
-Once you crossed The Bridge of Friendship between the two nations, you will make another stop to receive the passport stamp before entering Paraguay.
-If you don’t have a car, you can either take a moto-taxi or bus to the border.
-Overall, it was quite simple to enter Paraguay.
+Once you cross The Bridge of Friendship between the two nations, you will make another stop to receive the passport stamp before entering Paraguay.
+Moto-taxi or bus to the border can be the options if you don’t have a car.
+Overall, it was quite simple and quick to enter Paraguay.

-Busy streets start almost immediately after the border, expect to see a hectic town, it is quite chaotic in a way that we appreciate the originality of it.
+Immediately after the border, expect to see a hectic town with busy streets.
+It is quite chaotic in a way that we appreciate its originality.

 Is it safe?

-The State of Paraná is safe and a family travel destination in general, perhaps it was just me stepping out of my comfort zone.
-Everybody also has a different definition of safety.
+The State of Paraná is safe and a family travel destination in general.
+I felt a little bit stepping out of my comfort zone.
+However, everybody also has a different definition of safety.